Haim Arlosoroff: Assassination

-On 16 June 1933, just two days after his return from negotiations in Germany, Haim Arlosoroff was murdered.
+On 16 June 1933, two days after his return from negotiations in Germany, Haim Arlosoroff was murdered.
 He was killed by gunshot while walking with his wife, Sima, on the beach in Tel Aviv.
 Arlosoroff's funeral was the largest in the history of Mandatory Palestine, with an estimated 70,000 to 100,000 mourners.
-The death of Arlosoroff greatly aggravated political relations within the Zionist movement.
+Arlosoroff's death greatly aggravated political relations within the Zionist movement.

 Abba Ahimeir, the head of Brit HaBirionim, an activist group with fascist tendencies, was charged by the Palestine Police Force with plotting the assassination.
-He was also a leader of the nationalist Zionist Revisionist faction, whose publication, "Hazit HaAm", continuously attacked the Labor movement and Zionist leaders, including Arlosoroff, often using inflammatory language.
-On the same day that the murder took place, Ahimeir's newspaper published an article highly critical of Arlosoroff's negotiations with Nazi Germany, stating that the Jewish people "will know today how to react to this crime".
-Two rank-and-file Revisionists, Abraham Stavsky and Ze'evi Rosenblatt, were arrested as the accused assassins and were identified by Arlosoroff's widow.
+He was also a leader of the nationalist Zionist Revisionist faction, whose publication "Hazit HaAm" continuously attacked the Labor movement and Zionist leaders, including Arlosoroff, often using inflammatory language.
+On the day of the murder, Ahimeir's newspaper published an article highly critical of Arlosoroff's negotiations with Nazi Germany, stating that the Jewish people "will know today how to react to this crime".
+Two rank-and-file Revisionists, Abraham Stavsky and Ze'evi Rosenblatt, were arrested as the accused assassins and identified by Arlosoroff's widow.
 All three men vehemently denied the accusation.

 The Criminal Court of Assizes in Mandatory Palestine acquitted Ahimeir and Rosenblatt, but convicted Stavsky, sentencing him to death.
-Upon Stavsky's appeal to the Palestine Court of Appeal, however, the murder conviction was overturned due to a lack of corroborating evidence, as the law then required.
+Upon Stavsky's appeal to the Palestine Court of Appeal, the murder conviction was overturned due to a lack of corroborating evidence, as the law then required.
 Stavsky's defense accused the police of manipulating the widow's testimony and other evidence for political reasons, and expounded the theory that the murder was connected to an intended sexual attack on Sima Arlosoroff by two young Palestinians.
 Stavsky later rose within Irgun ranks.
-He was responsible for the procurement of the Irgun arms vessel which was sunk by the newly-established Israel Defense Forces in the "Altalena Affair" on the beach of Tel Aviv, where he died.
+He was responsible for procuring the Irgun arms vessel sunk by the newly established Israel Defense Forces in the "Altalena Affair" on the beach of Tel Aviv, where he died.